tigergraph/CoPilot/docs/DeveloperGuide.md

 ## Add a New Embedding Service
 One might want to add a new embedding service to TigerGraph CoPilot to better fit their deployment environment.
 To do this, follow these steps:
-1. Open `app/embedding_utils/embedding_service.py` and create a new class that inherits from the `BaseEmbeddingService` class.
+1. In `app/embeddings/embedding_service.py` and create a new class that inherits from the `BaseEmbeddingService` class.
 For example:
 ```python
 class MyEmbeddingService(BaseEmbeddingService):
     def __init__(self, config):